 - Loop where the Velcro strap passes through the shoe can be felt atop the big toe

-- Lower tongue folds over itself when putting your feet in
+- Lower tongue folds over itself when putting your feet in (unless you rotate the tongue outwards before entry)

 - Hard to swallow the price point